 MMSD's management of proceeds follows Generally Accepted Accounting Principles and Government Finance Officers Association (GFOA) recommendations for best practices.
-Net proceeds will be tracked by

-MMSD's Finance team and 100% of funds will be allocated to fund the capital improvements, capitalized interest and financing costs.
+Net proceeds will be tracked by MMSD's Finance team and 100% of funds will be allocated to refunding capitalized interest and financing costs.

-Proceeds from Green Bonds will be specifically directed to pay the costs of design, construction, property acquisition, and other related expenses necessary for the selected green bond-eligible projects.
-Ensuring that green bond proceeds are allocated only to green designated projects and activities will be the responsibility of MMSD's Director of Finance, Mickie Pearsall.
+Proceeds from Green Bonds will be specifically directed to pay the costs of refunding the remaining called portion of the Series 2010L Build America Bonds and other related expenses necessary for the selected green bond-eligible projects.
+Ensuring that green bond proceeds are allocated only to green designated refunding will be the responsibility of MMSD's Director of Finance, Mickie Pearsall.